-My work as an art psychotherapist, is with individuals who are being supported to live at home in rural communities.
+My work previously as an Art Therapist, is with individuals who are being supported to live at home in rural communities.
 The process of creating a calm and safe space within the home environment takes different shapes and influences.
-Seeing many homes, it’s in the details of this landscape that contribute to the picture of why the client might be seeking support.
-I find myself dwelling on the images of derelict homes and gardens with empathy that these spaces, are reflective of more…
+Meeting many faces in different homes, I find myself dwelling on small details found in the home environment and what these details contribute to the story unfolding in our relationship.

 ‘I see winding frayed weeds

 Oozing from the wall

 I scan the windows for life